 - Pão de Ló recipe (it has been around in Portuguese cuisine since at least 1700.
 Can you believe it?);

-- Formigos de Natal recipe (this dessert combines the spirit of Porto with the traditions of Trás-os-Montes).
+- Formigos de Natal recipe (this dessert combines the spirit of Porto with the traditions of Minho and Trás-os-Montes).

 3. The perfect wine pairing for this special dinner

 Portugal produces exquisite wines that are certainly a beautiful pairing option for your Christmas dinner.
-We’ve put together a few of our favorite portuguese wines and asked our co-founder to name his favorite wine bottles of around 10€ as well.
+We’ve put together a few of our favorite Portuguese wines and asked our co-founder to share his top picks for wine bottles around 10€ as well.
 Feel free to express your gratitude in person during one of our Porto Food Tours.